The Origin of Sun Wukong’s Cloud Somersault

 Last Updated: 05-15-2022

 As noted in part one, the immortal sage Subodhi teaches Sun Wukong Chan (Zen) and Daoist philosophy; the secret of immortality; the 72 heavenly transformations; cloud-somersaulting; general Daoist magic; military arts like troop maneuvering, weapons, and boxing; and medicine.
 But why would a Daoist monk need to know how to wield weapons and fight in battle formations?
-In this piece I would like to speculate that the Sage’s school is a training ground for an immortal monastic army!
-I am by no means suggesting there is actual textual support for my conjecture.
+In this piece, I would like to speculate that the Sage’s school is a training ground for an immortal monastic army!
+I am by no means suggesting that there is actual textual support for my conjecture.
 This is purely a fun exercise, fodder for fanfiction, if you will.
-I plan to supplement what we already know from the novel with historical information about monastic armies in China, particularly focusing on the warrior monks of the famed Shaolin monastery (Shaolinsi, 少林寺) (fig. 1).
+I plan to supplement what we already know from the novel with historical information about monastic armies in China, particularly focusing on the warrior monks of the famed Shaolin Monastery (Shaolin si, 少林寺) (fig. 1).

 Fig. 1 – The front gate of Shaolin (larger version).

-I. The Evolution of Shaolin’s Monastic Army: A Brief Survey
+1. The Evolution of Shaolin’s Monastic Army: A Brief Survey

 Founded in 496 during the Northern Wei Dynasty, the Shaolin monastery was built on Song Mountain, a mountain range located in Henan Province, China (fig. 2).
 It became the home of Chan Buddhism and a center for Buddhist learning, even attracting the likes of Xuanzang (on whom Tripitaka is based), whose request to move there in 645 was denied by the Tang Emperor Taizong (Shahar, 2008, p.
 17).
 Despite being a school of higher religious learning, the monastery later came to be associated with elite warriors.
-The term “Warrior Monk” seems like an oxymoron considering Buddhism is generally considered a religion of peace.
-However, evidence suggests the monks may have first taken up arms to protect their property, for monasteries were often lavishly decorated and laden with treasures from rich donors, making them prime targets for bandits (Shahar, 2008, p.
+The term “Warrior Monk” seems like an oxymoron considering that Buddhism is generally considered a religion of peace.
+However, evidence suggests that the monks may have first taken up arms to protect their property, for monasteries were often lavishly decorated and laden with treasures from rich donors, making them prime targets for bandits (Shahar, 2008, p.
 18).
-For example, one of Shaolin’s worst bandit raids took place in 1356 when Red Turban rebels attacked, “peeling off the gold coating of the Buddha images and breaking the statues in search of hidden treasures”, eventually destroying part of the complex (Shahar, 2008, p.
+For example, one of Shaolin’s worst bandit raids took place in 1356 when Red Turban rebels attacked, “peeling off the gold coating of the Buddha images and breaking the statues in search of hidden treasures,” eventually destroying part of the complex (Shahar, 2008, p.
 85).

 Fig. 2 – A map showing the location of Shaolin and the nearby town of Dengfeng in northern Henan (larger version).
 The ancient Sui and Tang capital of Luoyang is visible to the left, while the modern day capital of Zhengzhou is visible to the right.
 Henan shares a border with the provinces of Shanxi and Shandong to the north.
 Adapted from Shahar, 2008, p.
 10. By the author.